Gorjana Reidel

-Gorjana Reidel (born 1978) is an American jewelry designer based in Laguna Beach, California.
+Gorjana Reidel (born January 19th, 1978) is an American jewelry designer and entrepreneur based in Laguna Beach, California.
 She co-founded the jewelry line gorjana in 2004, alongside her husband Jason Griffin Reidel.

 Early years and education

 Reidel immigrated to the US from Serbia when she was a child.
 Both she and her husband are former models who each earned a degree in marketing from Arizona State University.

 Gorjana (company)

 Reidel and her husband launched the jewelry brand gorjana in 2004.

 In 2016, the Reidels opened their first jewelry brand store in Laguna Beach, followed by a second store in Venice Beach.
 The 2018 opening of another store in the West Village was their first in New York City.
 In August 2019 they opened a store in Malibu.

-The couple and the company have since opened 13 stores on both coasts, with plans for an aggressive retail expansion.
+The couple and the company have since opened more than 40 stores on both coasts, with plans for an aggressive retail expansion.
 Today the multi-million-dollar company has over 100 employees and more than 1,000 retailers worldwide.